 The 1st Anniversary – Carnation Flowers

 The first flower used is the carnation.
-A carnation is known by the scientific name, Dianthus caryophyllus, and is a popular cut flower.
-Carnations come in an array of colors, including red, pink, white, and yellow.
+A carnation is known by the scientific name Dianthus caryophyllus, a popular cut flower.
+Carnations come in various colors, including red, pink, white, and yellow.

 They come from Eurasia and have been cultivated for over 2,000 years.
 Carnations can bloom all summer long when older flowers are cut off.
 Their ruffled petals are beautiful to behold on top of a stem.

-The carnation can represent youthful, passionate love, because of its colorful blooms.
+Carnation flowers symbolize youthful, passionate love because of its colorful blooms.

 The 2nd Anniversary – Lily of the Valley